Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/pfmod.dm.mc.gparam.rst

   * List of lithologies – The current list of lithologies defined in the model.
 The lithology colour can be changed by double-clicking on a lithology.
 The petrophysical properties of the selected lithology are displayed on the right-hand side.
   * **Rename Current Definition** – To change the name of a lithology, select the lithology by clicking on it and then click on **Rename Current Definition**.
   * **Remove Current Definition** – Click on this to remove the currently selected lithology.
   * **Merge Definitions** – Lithologies can be merged.
-A dialog box with two windows appears (Figure 127).
+A dialog box with two windows appears.
 In the top window the **Master Lithology** is selected.
 All the properties of this lithology will be retained.
 In the bottom window the user can select all the lithologies to merge with the **Master Lithology**.
 The selected lithologies will disappear from the list of lithologies.

 .. figure:: _images/pfmodgparam2.png